 Although online does allow for transfer of information and education, the ability to have discussions isn't present.
 I am definitely favour in person.

-Networking, it's been too long since face to face events have been held.
+I most appreciated the networking opportunities, it's been too long since face to face events have been held.
 Fantastic to have students and younger trainees in serum and assisting at the podium.... great way to network with them and vice versa!

 Learn from world-changing thinkers and innovators in the global surgical community